nmeum/edward/README.md

 	$ export CHICKEN_REPOSITORY_PATH="$(pwd):${CHICKEN_REPOSITORY_PATH}"
 	$ chicken-install -n

 This will create an executable binary in `./bin/edward`.
+Using the same commands, it also possible to create a fully statically-linked version of the binary.
+Refer to the comments in `edward.egg` for more information.

 ## Tests